adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

-Additional specification and constraints of iGov-NL to the iGov profile
+Additional specification and constraints of CloudEvents-NL to the CloudEvents profile
 =====

 # Introduction
-This document is a companion to the NL GOV Assurance profile for CloudEvents 1.0(iGov-NL).
-It lists all Added specification and additional constraints of iGov-NL.
+This document is a companion to the NL GOV Assurance profile for CloudEvents 1.0(CloudEvents-NL).
+It lists all Added specification and additional constraints of CloudEvents-NL.
 It provides a compact overview of the differences between the international and dutch profile.
 For each difference it points to a rationale.

 **TODO strikethroughs**

 ## 2.3.1 Requests to the Authorization Endpoint
-iGov-NL
+CloudEvents-NL

 Native clients MUST apply PKCE, as per RFC7636.
 As code_verifier the S256 method MUST be applied.
 Effectively this means that a Native Client MUST include a cryptographic random code_challenge of at least 128 bits of entropy and the code_challenge_method with the value S256.